raspberrypilearning/lost-in-space/en/step_2.md

 ## Animating a spaceship

-Let's make a spaceship that flies towards the Earth!
+Your first step will be to create a spaceship that flies towards the Earth!

 --- task ---

 Open a new Scratch project.

-**Online:** Open a new online Scratch project at [rpf.io/scratchon](http://rpf.io/scratchon).
+**Online:** open a new online Scratch project at [rpf.io/scratchon](http://rpf.io/scratchon).

 **Offline:** Open a new project in the offline editor.

-If you need to download the Scratch offline editor you will find it at [rpf.io/scratchoff](http://rpf.io/scratchoff).
+If you need to download and install the Scratch offline editor, you will find it at [rpf.io/scratchoff](http://rpf.io/scratchoff).

 --- /task ---